News / Analysis

 Finance Update – Markets get Cold FeetApril 20, 2020

 Asian markets ended last week in the green, following Europe and the US at a lesser rate.
-And after China cut interest rates by 20 basis points, indexes added about a ½% each, the Hang Seng, 1.56% but the Nikkei a full 3.15%.
+And after China cut The cost of accessing money not owned. rates by 20 basis points, indexes added about a ½% each, the Hang Seng, 1.56% but the Nikkei a full 3.15%.

 China’s GDP contracted by nearly 10% during this year’s first quarter for the first time in nearly 45 years.
 Other data has improved since the beginning of the Covid crisis – Industrial production in March contracting by only 1.1% and retail sales by 15.8%.